kgston/stencil.JS/README.md

 ### Rendering Tricks

 Rendering within a Table
 Due to HTML restirctions, certain tags are not allowed to become a child of certain tags.
 This is most obvious with HTML tables.
 When you insert stencil tags within the table, the stencil tags will get pushed out of the table on page load, so the library is not able to detect the location of the stencils correctly and its template.

-However, by using the data-childStencil attribute within the stencil tag or within a child tag that was previously declared in a parent data-childStencil attribute, the full functionality of nested child stencils becomes avaliable.
+However, by using the data-stencil-childs attribute within the stencil tag or within a child tag that was previously declared in a parent data-stencil-childs attribute, the full functionality of nested child stencils becomes avaliable.

 ### Rendering conditionals